typedigital/telemetrydeck-react/README.md

 # TelemetryDeck React
-A library for using TelemetryDeck in your React app.
+A library for easily integrating [TelemetryDeck](https://telemetrydeck.com/) into your React application.

 ## Installation